JJeeff248/cotiss-project/DemoVidPlan.md

 ## Important Points

-- Having the EC2 created by Elastic Beanstalk interact with DynamoDB (Difficult)
 - Adding in auto-increment (Don't like the solution.
 Should look for another way to have unique keys and stay anonyms)
 - Added "Rating" to comments to allow for filtering/analyses of the feedback (Additional)
+- Having the level 1 EC2 interact with DynamoDB (Difficult)
+- Having the EC2 created by Elastic Beanstalk interact with DynamoDB (Difficult)

 ## Outline